How The Economist Defined & Executed Key Opportunities To Improve Their Paywall

 As a result of this experiment, The Economist saw an increase in sign-ups as well as a 5% increase in conversions to subscription.
 Additionally, they saw a reduction in their site-wide bounce rate.

-Through the Comprehensive Conversion Audit, coupled with our Wireframe Audit, The Economist has incorporated our data-driven insights to provide a better user experience, turning more of their visitors into subscribers.
+Through the Digital Experience Optimization Program™, The Economist has incorporated our data-driven insights to provide a better user experience.

 David Humber, Marketing Director, The Economist